- 50g Dried Porcini Mushroom

 Add the chestnut mushrooms and fry for 8 mins.
 Drain (freeze the liquid for stock or risotto) and finely chop the porcini mushrooms, then add to the pan, frying for another 5 mins.
 Add the garlic and cook for 1 min.
 Set aside to cool for 20 mins.

-Tip the mushroom mixture into a food processor, along with the mascarpone, vinegar, parmesan and seasoning.
-Blitz until smooth while drizzling in the Wilson’s Foods Flavoured Truffle Oil.
+Tip the mushroom mixture into a food processor, along with the mascarpone, vinegar, Parmesan and seasoning.
+Blitz until smooth while drizzling in the Wilson’s Flavoured Truffle Oil.
 Divide between six ramekins.

 For the topping, melt the butter in a small pan.
 When the milk solids separate and sink to the bottom, pour the clarified butter into a jug.
 Mix with Wilson’s Flavoured Truffle Oil and pour over each ramekin.
 Sprinkle with the thyme and peppercorns.
 Chill for at least 5 hrs.
 Serve with melba toast or bruchette.